ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation.markdown

 ### Security Concerns

-To let a developer start coding an application quickly, RavenDB will run with the default security mode.
+To let a developer start coding an application quickly, RavenDB will run in the default security mode.

 As long as the database is used inside the local machine and no outside connections are allowed, you can ignore security concerns and you require no authentication.
-Once you set RavenDB to listen to connections outside your local machine, your database will immediately block this now vulnerable configuration, and require the administrator to properly setup the security and access control to prevent unauthorized access to your data.
+Once you set RavenDB to listen to connections outside your local machine, your database will immediately block this now vulnerable configuration and require the administrator to properly setup the security and access control to prevent unauthorized access to your data.

 <strong>RavenDB will not let you listen to requests outside your local machine until you have adequately provided security for it.  </strong>